antongomez/Conditional-StyleGAN3/issues.md

 ### Conclusions

-- The part of the training thta took the most time was the evaluation of the metrics `fid50k_full`.
+- The part of the training that took the most time was the evaluation of the metrics `fid50k_full`.
 - Each tick took ~15 minutes (~4 minutes each kimg).
 - It seems that the GPU memory is stable (9.79 GB).
 Therefore, the memory of the server GPUs should not be a problem (we have 24 GB per GPU).
 - The CPU memory does not seem to be a problem, since most of the time is occupied in `cpumem 3.87` and we have 128 GB of RAM.